 Let's Talk: Runaway Prevention Curriculum

-Offered by the Family Life Council Division of Children's Home Society of North Carolina, this curriculum is a male responsibility program targeting males age 11-17.
+Offered by the Children's Home Society of North Carolina, this curriculum is a male responsibility program for males age 11-17.
 Activities focus on gender roles, personal and family values, and communication and relationship skills, as well as sexuality, sexual health, and parenthood.
-A version for males age 18-29 is available as well.
-Both curricula are available in English and Spanish.

-Youth Communication publishes stories written by marginalized teens about the issues they face.
+Youth Communication publishes stories written by teens about the issues they face.
 The stories can be used as tools to engage young people in conversations about a range of topics and developmental challenges.
-Collections (or resource kits) include girls' issues, becoming a man, and diversity and cultural competence, among others.
-Lessons and leader guides are available for topics including masculinity, social/emotional skills, and others.
-Story collections are available for purchase; individual stories are online and can be searched by topic.
+Curricula are available for purchase on topics including social and emotional learning in high school (In Real Life), social and emotional learning in middle school (#trending), positive masculinity (Real Men 2.0), girls' empowerment (Real As Me), and career readiness (On My Way).

-A project of the Southern Poverty Law Center, Teaching Tolerance offers web-based classroom activities and free teaching kits on a range of topics such as body image, gender roles, experiencing oppression and discrimination, and other social justice issues.
+A project of the Southern Poverty Law Center, Learning for Justice offers anti-bias classroom activities and lesson plans on a range of topics such as race and ethnicity, ability, gender and sexual identity, and other social justice issues.